 Palma Futuro: Preventing and Reducing Child Labor and Forced Labor in Palm Oil Supply Chains

-This project works to improve the implementation of social compliance systems that promote acceptable conditions of work and prevent or reduce child and forced labor in palm oil supply chains in Colombia and Ecuador.
-It will also disseminate best practices for social compliance systems in these and other palm oil producing countries, particularly Brazil and Peru.
+This project works to improve the implementation of social compliance systems that promote acceptable conditions of work and the prevention and reduction of child and forced labor in palm oil supply chains in Colombia and Ecuador.
+It also disseminates best practices in social compliance systems in these and other palm oil producing countries, particularly Brazil and Peru.

-Industry associations and individual companies have established a number of standard-setting social compliance systems to encourage sustainable palm oil production, including certification programs, voluntary initiatives, and mandatory national standards.
+A number of standard-setting social compliance systems have been established to encourage sustainable palm oil production, including certification programs, voluntary initiatives, and mandatory national standards.
 However, many of these initiatives have comparatively weak or insufficiently monitored and enforced criteria on labor standards relative to other social and environmental criteria.

 - As the pandemic took hold in South America, Palma Futuro quickly pivoted to identify and provide resources for palm sector workers and private sector partners to address the risks of COVID-19 in the workplace.
 The project’s COVID-19 communications campaign reached palm sector workers with messages on health and safety precautions, recognizing symptoms, and accessing medical assistance.

 - The project surveyed palm sector workers on their working conditions and pandemic-related needs and held conversations with community leaders to help shape guidance, training, and tools for private sector partners on mitigating COVID-19 risks in their supply chains.

 - More than 100 palm oil private sector partners, suppliers and stakeholder organizations in Colombia and Ecuador have participated in trainings to introduce the purpose and scope of social compliance systems.
 The project has delivered baseline assessments of six partner companies’ social compliance systems and coached 84 staff at these organizations to develop improvement plans.

 Partners of the Americas